When should you use the recovery position? When do you have to be careful? And how does the recovery position even work?

 In toddlers and babies, the anatomical proportions of the upper body, legs and arms are sometimes not yet sufficiently developed to keep the body stable on its side.
 In this situation, use the abdominal position.
 Place the baby or toddler on their stomach on a warm surface, for example a blanket.
 Turn the baby’s head to one side and tilt it slightly backwards towards the nape of the neck.
 Open the mouth to allow saliva or vomit to drain away.

-André Roggli works as the interim head of "Education and Volunteer Management" at the Swiss Samaritans – a rescue organisation of the Swiss Red Cross.
+André Roggli works as the interim head of «Education and Volunteer Management» at the Samaritans Switzerland – a rescue organisation of the Swiss Red Cross.
 In his position as a first aid training expert, he trains lay people from a wide variety of backgrounds.
 He regularly provides first aid services in organisations and at events.
 André Roggli gave the editorial team advice and input for this article.